KURANADO2/sql-param/README.md

 First, enter the SQL statement with `?` placeholders.
 Then, use the mouse click or `Tab` key to switch focus and input the corresponding values.
 Press `Tab` or mouse click again to view the final SQL result with placeholders automatically replaced.
 The result is also automatically copied to the system clipboard, so you can simply paste it anywhere using Command+V(MacOS)/Ctrl+V(Linux or Windows).
+Finally, you can exit the program by pressing the `Esc` key.

 Here is an example: